Skip to main content

 Refund Conditions

-A refund is issued automatically when:
+A refund is initiated automatically when:

 1. The generated code fails dotnet build or npm run build